ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

     Which kind of stress or other factor led to the total loss of leaf area?
     Did this stess build up gradually or over a short amount of time?
     Did our management choices contribute to the crop failure?
-    While these questions are beyond the focus of our tutorial interested in the technical handling of crop rotations, you may want to investigate them at your own time.
+    While these analytical questions fall outside the scope of our tutorial, which focuses on the technical handling of crop rotations, you may wish to explore them on your own time.
    </p>
    </details>